rgstephens/node-red-contrib-graphql/README.md

 ## Installing and using the Example Flow

+This example flow uses the `node-red-contrib-graphql` node to query the Deutsche Bahn GraphQL service and get a station address and details on the next departure.

 The example flow is in the file `deutscheBahnFlow.json`.
 Import this file from the clipboad under the NodeRed menu `Import > Clipboard`.
 You'll drag the example flow onto NodeRed.

 ![Example Flow](flow.png)